 - The Multistate Essay Examination (MEE) is a three-hour, six-question essay examination covering agency and partnership, commercial paper, conflict of laws, corporations, decedents' estates, family law, federal civil procedure, sales, secured transactions, and trusts and future interests.
-The Information Booklet includes information about the test, including subject outlines and sample questions.

 - The Multistate Performance Test (MPT) consists of three 90-minute skills questions covering legal analysis, fact analysis, problem solving, resolution of ethical dilemmas, organization and management of a lawyering task, and communication.
-The Information Booklet includes information about the test, including an outline of the skills tested and summaries of previously administered tests.

 Make sure to check out other resources the NCBE offers such as bar admission statistics, study aids (some available online for free), and more.

 Previous multistate tests are available on reserve in the Law Library.
 State-specific exam material, when available, can be found through the NCBE state-specific site.
 (Find the state you need and then look at its web site for details.)
 You can find additional preparatory books can be found through InfoHawk or visit the Law Library and ask a reference librarian for assistance.